bewarellamas/quest-customquestpack/QuestInfo.md

 * Min Level: 70
 * Quest Start: Finlow Dinglescraper (Sewer Pipe entrance - Dalaran)
 * Overview: Kill Segacedi in Dalaran and kill a Sewer Beast.
-* Notes: Sewer beast is a rare spawn in Stormwin.
+* Notes: Sewer beast is a rare spawn in Stormwind.
 I added another one in Undercity behind the Military Ward.
-As a note this is not automatically removed when the quest is disabled.